Derived induction and restriction theory: Defect bases and -split spectra

 We now treat the assertions above.
 We begin with the first.
 For each prime $p$ dividing the order of the group $G$, we let $G_p \leq G$ denote a $p$-Sylow subgroup.
 We consider the composite map which induces multiplication by $|G/G_p|$ on the underlying spectrum.
 The orders of the $\{|G/G_p|\}$ generate the unit ideal in $\mathbb{Z}$, so there is a linear combination $\sum_{p \mid |G|} n_p \psi_p$ of the $\psi_p$ which is a self-equivalence $\phi$ of $\underline{S}$.
 We thus get a retraction diagram

 which shows that $\underline{S}$ is nilpotent (even split) for the family $\bb{\sAll}$.
 For the second claim, we observe that in this case the composite is an equivalence.

 Finally, we show that the families are minimal as claimed.
 In general, if a prime $p$ is not inverted in $\bb{S[T^{-1}]}$, then $\bb{S_{(p)}}$ is an $\bb{S[T^{-1}]}$-module.
 It thus suffices to show that if $G $ is a $p$-group, then $\underline{S_{(p)}}$ is \emph{not} nilpotent for the family of proper subgroups.
-In the next proposition, we will show that $\underline{S/p}$ is not nilpotent for the family of proper subgroups, which will prove the claim.
+In \Cref{prop:finite-spectra} below, we will show that $\underline{S/p}$ is not nilpotent for the family of proper subgroups, which will prove the claim.
+The proof of \Cref{prop:finite-spectra} relies on the Segal conjecture.
 Note also that the since the derived defect base of $\underline{S[T^{-1}]}$ is $\bb{\sAll}[T^{-1}]$ and $\underline{S[T^{-1}]}$ is split for this family, that is also the defect base. \end{proof}

-\begin{remark} The Segal conjecture determines $\pi_0^{(-)}$ of the Borel-equivariant sphere as a completion of the Burnside Green functor.
-Using general facts about the Burnside ring, one can check directly that if $G$ is a $p$-group, then $\underline{S}$ is not nilpotent for the family of proper subgroups (in fact, $(\underline{S})_{\mathbb{Q}}$ is not).
-We leave the details to the reader. \end{remark} \begin{prop} Let $p$ be a prime and $X$ a nontrivial finite $p$-torsion spectrum.
+\begin{prop} Let $p$ be a prime and $X$ a nontrivial finite $p$-torsion spectrum.
 Then the derived defect base of $\bb{X}$ is $\sAllp$. \end{prop} \begin{proof} By assumption, $\bb{X}$ is an $\bb{S_{(p)}}$-module and hence $\sAllp$-nilpotent, so we just need to prove the minimality of this family.
-For this claim, it suffices to show that if $G$ is a $p$-group then $\Phi^G \bb{X}\not \simeq *$.
+For this claim, it suffices to show that if $G$ is a $p$-group then $\Phi^G \bb{X}\not \simeq *$; in fact, we recall that if $X \in \GSpec$ is nilpotent for the family of proper subgroups then $\Phi^G(X) = 0$ (cf. the discussion in \cite[Def.
+6.12]{MNNa}).